FedACH® Services Business Continuity Guide

 If you suspect a disruption to either FedACH or Check Services processing operations, we suggest you view the current Service Status as the Federal Reserve may already be aware of the issue.
 Be assured that the Federal Reserve and their personnel are working diligently to reinstate any disruption in service as quickly as possible.

 As each disruption is unique, the Federal Reserve will react according to the specific situation.
-Please see the Business Resiliency Statements for FedACH and Check Services, as noted above, for more information.

 For business continuity planning, financial institutions should consider their ability to react to potential demands of a disruption.
 Each business disruption is unique and the specific aspects of a business disruption will determine the necessary course of action.
 In addition, the specific services used by the financial institution, its access to alternatives, transaction processing capacity, management decisions and legal issues will all need to be considered prior to taking specific action.